-Like our paper, Scholl (2017) studies the interplay between fiscal policy and endogenous electoral outcomes in a model of sovereign default.2 Society is polarized between two types of agents who prefer more or less government spending and two parties who only govern to maximize the welfare of their supporters.
-Scholl (2017) focuses on the effects of political instability on debt accumulation and default policies in a country.
+Like our paper, Scholl (2017) studies the interplay between fiscal policy and endogenous electoral outcomes in a model of sovereign default.3 Society is polarized between two types of agents who prefer more or less government spending and two parties who only govern to maximize the welfare of their supporters.
+Scholl (2017) focuses on the effects of political instability on debt accumulation and default policies.
 In contrast, our model does not rely on differences in preferences towards public consumption to generate political heterogeneity between left and right.
 Instead, we estimate a simple reelection process and our estimates imply that the left has a higher marginal political gain from increasing government spending than the right.
-As a robustness exercise (see section 5.5), we also show that preference differences toward public consumption cannot account for the motivating empirical regularities that our paper focuses on.3
+As a